bburdette/schelme/README.md

 You can try out the basic language [here](https://bburdette.github.io/schelmeex3.html).
 The prelude functions are listed in the initial namespace, and there's a minimal language reference.

-Here's the fancy [robot battle demo](https://bots.practica.site).
+Here's a [robot battle demo](https://bots.practica.site).
 This shows off the incremental execution feature.
-Add bots to see some demo code.
+Its in a [separate repo](https://github.com/bburdette/schelme-bots) now.